apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/7-use-gpus.md

 ## Next steps

-Now that you have completed training and predicting with a neural network on GPUs, you can dive deep into the guides: [What is NP on MXNet](../deepnumpy/index.html) and [gluon](../gluon_from_experiment_to_deployment.md) if you want to understand those better.
+Now that you have completed training and predicting with a neural network on GPUs, you can dive deep into other gluon packages: [GluonCV](https://cv.gluon.ai/tutorials/index.html) and [GluonNLP](https://nlp.gluon.ai) if you want to understand those better.
 Otherwise, this is the conclusion of the crash course.